 ADT Pricing

 Let’s cut right to the chase: ADT is much more expensive than Ring Alarm, but you get what you pay for.
-Their Essential package costs about $37 per month (opposed to Ring’s $20 monthly fee).
+Their Secure Home package costs between $58 and $61 per month (opposed to Ring’s $20 monthly fee).
 It includes 24-hour monitoring, three keypads, motion detectors, three window sensors, a siren, a back-up battery, and a remote.
 The good thing is that you don’t have to buy your equipment upfront.

-If you want the works, consider going with ADT’s Total Protection package that costs $43 per month and gives you cellular connectivity, or go with the Premium package for $53 per month which comes with video support and smart home automations.
+If you want the works, consider going with ADT’s Smart Home package that costs $65 to $70 per month and gives you cellular connectivity, or go with the Smart Home + Video package for $75 to $82 per month, which comes with video support and smart home automations.

 As you can see, ADT is more expensive than Ring on a monthly basis, but you won’t have to fork out hundreds of dollars on day one.
 Keep in mind though, you will need to enter into a contract with ADT for monitoring and equipment.
 Thankfully, they do offer that 6-month money-back guarantee that we mentioned earlier.